 The Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA) includes provisions for monitoring the distribution and use of pesticides, and for imposing criminal penalties for violations.
 It is unlawful under FIFRA to use a registered pesticide in a manner inconsistent with its label, to alter the label, or to distribute any adulterated or misbranded product in commerce.
 FIFRA authorizes "cooperative enforcement agreements" between the Environmental Protection Agency (EPA) and the states.

 In 1978, the states (including Florida) were given primary enforcement responsibility for pesticide use violations.
 In Florida, regulations of pesticide distribution, sale and use is accomplished through the Florida Pesticide Law (Chapter 487 of the Florida Statutes).
 This law and associated rules of the Florida Department of Agriculture and Consumer Services (FDACS) specifically address pesticide registration, labeling requirements, applicator certification and penalties for violations.

-Every year, the EPA issues national Consolidated Pesticide Agreement Guidance, which outlines the national enforcement priorities and activities that every state must address under its enforcement agreement.
+Every year, the EPA issues national Cooperative Pesticide Agreement Guidance, which outlines the national enforcement priorities and activities that every state addresses.
 EPA also issues compliance monitoring strategies to help ensure consistency in enforcement activities across the nation.